Tiana-Tian/StudBud/README.md

 ![Iteration drafts](/readme/commits-history.jpg)

-However, within the limited timeframe, I was unable to create the floating pop-up pages for both timer and music player.
-They have been included as seperate pages within the web app through nav tab.
+However, within the limited timeframe, I was unable to create the music player.
+And as the concept of having a mini library has been rejected after user testing, my web app is lacking function to further support their study session in depth.
+I will continue developing my concepts in the future with extra research.

 A lof of the ideas and codes were inspired from existing project management tools and themes example and modified to fit into my proposal website app design, as in future learning, I hope I could have more original ideas.